SpecFlowOSS/SpecFlow/docs/Getting-Started/Getting-Started-With-A-New-Project.md

 1. Right-click your specification project and select **Add | Reference** from the context menu.
 2. Click on **Projects** on the left of the **Reference Manager** dialogue.
 The projects in your solution are listed.
-3. Enable the check box next to the **Example** project to reference it from the specifications project.
+3. Enable the checkbox next to the **Example** project to reference it from the specifications project.
 4. Click on **OK**.
    A reference to the **Example** project is added to the **References** node in the **Solution Explorer**.
 5. Add a using directive for the namespace (e.g. “Example”) of your Calculator class to the CalculatorSteps.cs file in your specification project: